HussainAlmatruk/SRL-Taipan-Tank-Sizing-Model/README.md

 ## ✅ Future Work & To-Do

-- [ ] Validate the end-cap thickness equation against a trusted source.
 - [ ] Add a more detailed model for `m_misc` and `m_plumbing` instead of using a single estimate.
 - [ ] Integrate a basic atmospheric model for a more accurate apogee prediction.
-- [ ] Investigate the "LN2 boil-off" pressurization concept proposed by Nick Hamilton.